mmikhasenko/ThreeBodyDecay.jl/README.md

 Violating  = ThreeBodyParities('-',  '+',  '-'; P0='-')
 ```
 `ThreeBodySystem` creates an immutable structure that describes the setup.
-Two work with particles with non-integer spin, the doubled quantum numbers are stored,
+Two work with particles with non-integer spin, the doubled quantum numbers are stored.
-`x2(t)=2t` is a convenient converter.

 The following code creates six possible decay channels.
 The lineshape of the isobar is specified by the second argument,